davinomjr/davinomjr.github.io/index.md

                             <h4>
-                                As a visiting scholar on the University of Illinois at Urbana-Champaign (UIUC) and under supervision of Prof. <a href="http://mir.cs.illinois.edu/marinov/">Darko Marinov</a>, we did a comprehensive analysis of mobile apps responsible for controlling the Top 100 best-selling IoT devices on Amazon to assess whether those apps contained potential vulnerabilities in terms of security and privacy.
-To our surprise, we found that most of these apps could be leveraged to create attacks and exploit the smart devices*.
+                                As a visiting scholar on the University of Illinois at Urbana-Champaign (UIUC) and under supervision of Prof. <a href="http://mir.cs.illinois.edu/marinov/">Darko Marinov</a>, we did a comprehensive analysis of mobile apps responsible for controlling the Top 100 best-selling IoT devices on Amazon to assess whether those apps contained potential vulnerabilities in terms of security and privacy. <strong>To our surprise, we found that most of these apps could be leveraged to create attacks and exploit the smart devices*.</strong>
                             </h4>
                             <p class="footnote">
                                *Published paper can be seen <a href="https://ieeexplore.ieee.org/document/8844591">here</a>.